jenansaadatmand/My_Projects/Python/README.md

-THis repository contains all Python related projects
+This repository contains all Python-related projects